floragunncom/search-guard-docs/configuration_roles_permissions.md

 ```

 Elasticsearch does not publish an updated list of all available permissions anymore.
 The last known published list is from [Shield 2.1](https://www.elastic.co/guide/en/shield/2.1/reference.html#ref-actions-list).

-If you're having troubles with permission settings, please refer to the [configuration troubleshooting guide](configuration_troubleshooting.md).

 ## Pre-defined roles